 Each bag is a single cocktail serving so roll up and store as many as you might want in an empty (but well sealed, just in case) wide-mouth water bottle.

 Be sure to follow the recipe closely.
 More bitters than necessary will overpower the bourbon and leave you longing for a do-over miles from home.
-For step-by-step visual instruction, just click on the numbers in our photo slideshow above.

 In the Field